guvarallo/frontline-airtable-studio-bot/README.md

-# Frontline Airtable and Twilio Studio Bot for WhatsApp and Voice Calls
+# Frontline Airtable + Studio for WhatsApp and Voice Calls

-### This repository is built on top of the project [Frontline Airtable Serverless Quickstart](https://github.com/twilio-labs/frontline-airtable-serverless-quickstart).
+## This repository is built on top of the project [Frontline Airtable Serverless Quickstart](https://github.com/twilio-labs/frontline-airtable-serverless-quickstart).
 To make it easier, I copied their instructions here on this repo and made a few changes to include the features I added.

+## Overview

 This is a solution for Twilio Frontline that integrates Twilio Serverless Functions with Airtable as the contact database, and adds a few other functions to assit on building a powerful bot with Twilio Studio for WhatsApp messages and Voice calls.
 It implements a few features: